7-Card Stud Hi-Low

-The Pocket and the Door: Dealer deals each player in turn two face-down cards (the pocket), then a face-up card (the door.)
+The Pocket and the Door: Dealer deals each player in turn two face-down cards (the pocket), then a face-up card (the door, or Third Street.)
 After this, the first betting round and it starts with the bring-in.

 The Bring-In: The player with the lowest showing door card must post the bring-in, a mandatory initial bet of usually half the smaller stake amount.
 The bring-in player has the option to increase this bet to the full small stake.